Richard Taylor (British politician)

 Richard Thomas Taylor (7 July 1934 – 26 June 2024) was an English medical doctor and politician.
-He served as an independent Member of Parliament for Wyre Forest between 2001 and 2010.
+He served as a Health Concern Member of Parliament for Wyre Forest between 2001 and 2010.
 He was co-leader of the National Health Action Party.

 Background and education

 Taylor was born on 7 July 1934.
 The son of Thomas Taylor and his wife Mabel Hickley, Taylor was educated at The Leys School in Cambridge.
 Taylor went to Clare College, Cambridge, and the former Westminster Medical School, now part of the Imperial College School of Medicine.

-Career

 Medical career

 From 1959 to 1961, Taylor was pre-registration house officer at Westminster, Kingston and London Chest Hospitals in London.
 A medical officer in the Royal Air Force from 1960 to 1964, he was a registrar and senior registrar for appointments in London hospitals (1964–1972).
 Taylor latterly worked as a consultant physician at Kidderminster General Hospital from 1972 to 1995.